CNebulaX Handbook (built 1.06.04, September 9th 2006)

 Main/Config tab includes other options to customise

 the maps.
 There is a set of check boxes (lower left area).
 Full screen removes the main map caption.
-Planets
+Planets activates/desactivates the planets, Sun and Moon.
+Eq.grid switches the grid of equatorial coordinates.
+Zenith activates the Earth view (pseudo horizontal mode).
+Labels removes the labels for identify

-Rise/set adds to the infocard of the active object the instants of rise, transit
+of the active object the instants of rise, transit and set.
+Varst, Dblst and DSO adds/removes

-plots Messiers, NGCs and
+objects to only plots Messiers, NGCs

-ICs.
+and ICs.
 MWay adds/removes the Milky Way.
 HLeda labels forces to label HyperLEDA galaxies (provided they are plotted), instead of

 only labelling them at a high magnifications.
 Finally, Horiz plots/removes the horizon line.
-All
+All these switches allow a

-these switches allow a considerable degree of customisation.
+considerable degree of customisation.

-colours of most plotted objects can be
+The colours of most plotted objects can be changed

 Finally,

 the Main/Map tab includes some other controls.
-The DSO Labels frame allows selecting the mode in
+The DSO Labels frame allows

-which the stars and deep sky objects will be labelled in the main map.
-By
+selecting the mode in which the stars and deep sky objects will be labelled in

-default, the labels are the name for deep sky objects and variable stars, and a
+the main map.
+By default, the labels are the name for deep sky objects and

-magnitude/distance code for double stars.
+variable stars, and a magnitude/distance code for double stars.
 These values

 can be replaced by a summary line, magnitude, notes, and some others.
-The map font can be selected from the button
+The map

-just below, and the check box besides it can set the infocards background to transparent.
-The check box
+can set the information cards background to transparent.
+The check box [do not

-in its caption.
+area) instead of in its caption.

 To top